vignettes/biodivMapR_02.Rmd

 performed as additional pre-processing step.
 This is done by setting

-Continuum_Removal = T
+Continuum_Removal = T as input for

 Continuum Removal is available when working with